datsfilipe/vercel-ui-clone/README.md

 # or
 yarn dev

-# in that order, or configure next.js/json-server to run on another port.
+# use commands in that order or configure next.js/json-server to run on another port.
 ```